adolfopa/jogger/packages/Jogger.package/JGTestSuiteAnnouncement.class/README.md

-Base class for all suite lifecycle events.
+I am a base class for all suite lifecycle events.